Achyut-sudo/FrontalLobe/NueralNetwork.md

         - 'NueronLayer' : a 'NueronLayer' object, see [NueronLayer](https://github.com/Achyut-sudo/FrontalLobe/blob/main/NueronLayer.md) to check different ways to initialize a 'NueronLayer' object

-    - the list for parameter 'architecture' can also be empty! but before training, new layers must be added using 'append' method of the NueralNetwork 'class-entropy cost' of the NueralNetwork object as it may hinder
+    - the list for parameter 'architecture' can also be empty! but before training, new layers must be added using 'append' method of the NueralNetwork

 - HLAF : 'Hidden Layer Activation Function', activation function for forward propagation in hidden layers
     - the values for parameter 'HLAF' can be :
         - int : supported int values for parmeter 'HLAF' are :
             - 1 for sigmoid activation function
-            - 2 for ReLu activation Function
+            - 2 for ReLU activation Function
             - 3 for tanH activation function
             - 4 for linear activation function
-        - str : supported str values for parameter 'OLAF' are :
+        - str : supported str values for parameter 'HLAF' are :
             - 'sigmoid; for sigmoid activation function
-            - 'ReLU' for ReLu activation Function
+            - 'ReLU' for ReLU activation Function
             - 'tanH' for tanH activation function
             - 'linear' for linear activation function
         - default value : 'sigmoid'

 - OLAF : 'Output Layer Activation Function', activation function for forward propagation to ouput layers
-    - the values for parameter 'HLAF' can be :
+    - the values for parameter 'OLAF' can be :
         - int : supported int values for parmeter 'HLAF' are :
             - 1 for sigmoid activation function
             - 2 for tanH activation function